weitianxin/github.io/_pages/about.md

 Student of AI talent class

-**I am actively looking for a Ph.D. position, please feel free to contact me if interested!**

 # Bio

 I am a senior student major in computer science at School of the Gifted Young, USTC and also a member of the AI talent class.
 My research interests includes data mining, natural language processing, and machine learning.

-Today, all kinds of mainstream supervised learning tasks have achieved great performance.
-However, after this, problems about data have become the most important bottleneck.
-To address such issues, I do research in the following three directions.
-First I leveraged the knowledge of causal inference and empower models with counterfactual thinking and intelligent inference.
-Second I designed algorithms that eliminate bias in data mining and make models more robust and fair.
-Third, I integrated heterogeneous information to train the multi-modal models.
-Last I focused on learning effective information from unlabeled data, e.g. self-supervised learning and unsupervised learning.
 # Education

 Computer Science, SCGY, University of Science and Technology of China <span style="float:right;">July.
 2016-Now</span>